kyle-annen/kyle-annen.github.io.old/_posts/2017-07-17-traits-inheritence-and-mixins.markdown

 On the flip side, if you reference an object in your codebase, and run multiple tests on that object (as you absolutely should), different threads may run tests simultaneously and be accessing the same object at the same time.
 This is not a problem if you code is immutable, but if there is any mutability then each thread will be mutating and your tests will be polluted.

 If you refactor the object to a class, you will also need to add instantiation of the class as well, but each new instance of the class will not interact with each other unless directed to do so.
-Let's create a class called Monster which can be alive, or not.
-It will also be able to move We will instantiate Monster with the val blob.
+Let's create a class called Monster which can be alive, or not, and should also be able to move.
+We will instantiate Monster with the val blob.

 ``` scala
 class Monster {